The best gaming monitor 2024: the most impressive displays I've tested this year

 Features: As you probably guessed, the LG UltraGear 32GS95UE-B's showstopping feature is its dual resolution mode.
 With the click of a switch at the front, you'll be able to turn the 4K 240Hz panel into a 1080p 480Hz display, which is phenomenal given that displays with the latter specs cost hundreds on their own.
 Effectively, you're getting two screens in one here, and you won't even have to sacrifice fidelity or OLED goodness.

 Cable management is easily achieved with the 32GS95UE-B using a wide, oval hole at the back, so keeping on top of wire clutter is a breeze.
-You'll also be able to swiftly raise, lower, pivot and tilt this display thanks to its smooth mechanism, which could be handy for work scenarios or playing arcade games in TATE mode.
+You'll also be able to swiftly raise, lower, pivot and tilt this display thanks to its smooth mechanism, which I find particularly handy for work scenarios or playing arcade games in TATE mode.

 Performance: LG's new flagship gaming screen punches hard with its OLED panel even without dual resolution mode.
 As a 4K 240Hz display, this UltraGear screen is out to impress with superb contrast, inky blacks, and stellar HDR abilities.
 It's actually slightly surreal being able to play at 1080p 480Hz on a monitor of this calibre, as competitive models for FPS games normally opt for traditional TN or VA tech.

-In terms of speed, the 32GS95UE-B is a heavy hitter, with the only screen beating it being the AOC AGON Pro AG246FK.
-Keep mind that panel uses a 540Hz refresh rate and is solely designed for competitive gaming, and LG's display has the edge in every other department.
+The 32GS95UE-B is a heavy hitter in its speed as well - I've only seen a faster panel on the AOC AGON Pro AG246FK.
+The AOC uses a 540Hz refresh rate and is solely designed for competitive gaming, whereas LG's display has the edge in every other department.
 Plus, even esports enthusiasts won't be grumbling at this 480Hz and 0.03ms response time combo, as it pretty much blows last year's competitive displays out of the water.

 Verdict: At its full price, the LG UltraGear 32GS95UE-B will likely be outside of many players' budgets, and some slight cons include not including a remote control or a USB-C hub for handhelds.
 Yet, even those slight omissions can't keep the LG UltraGear 32GS95UE-B from the throne, and its unique dual resolution abilities are already changing the gaming monitor scene as we know it.